Where to open your Demat & Trading account?

 Initially, I started my investment journey with ICICI direct.
 The reason I opened my account with ICICI was because of their good reputation and 3–in-1 account service facility.

 3-in-1 means that you can open your saving, demat and trading account all at once.
-So, while opening your saving account with ICICI bank you can apply for the other two accounts as well.
+So, while opening your savings account with ICICI bank you can apply for the other two accounts as well.